German-SCP-049/Ransomware/README.md

 ## Compiling

-All you need is clang, gtk and an unix system.
+All you need is gcc, gtk, pkg-config, and an unix system.
 Typing `make` will compile it, then `make run` to run it.
 A backup of the source gets created in the `/tmp/RANSOM_BACKUP` directory.